codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 * OAuth2 with Codefresh or custom provider

-  OAuth2 is the preferred authentication mechanism, supported currently for GitHub.
-For hosted runtimes, Codefresh offers a pre-defined OAuth provider account, or you can create a custom provider account.
+  OAuth2 is the preferred authentication mechanism, currently supported for GitHub.
+Codefresh offers a pre-defined OAuth provider account, or you can create a custom provider account.
 OAuth authentication through a custom provider account requires you to create an OAuth2 application in GitHub, create a K8s secret, and then configure the OAuth settings in Codefresh.

   > A runtime can have only one active account for authentication.

 * Token-based authentication using PAT
   With token-based authentication, users must enter their personal access tokens when prompted to authorize access.

-### Authentication accounts
+### Authentication provider accounts
-All the authentication accounts created for a provider are displayed in the [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
+The authentication accounts created for a provider are displayed in the [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.

+{% include
+   image.html
+   lightbox="true"
+   file="/images/authentication/authentication-list.png"
+   url="/images/authentication/authentication-list.png"
+   alt="Git provider authentication accounts" caption="Git provider authentication accounts" max-width="0%"
+   %}
-The accounts are organized by Runtimes.
-Initially, you see only the default Codefresh provider account.
+The authentication accounts are organized by Runtimes.
+Every runtime can have a single authentication account.
 The Type column identifies the provider account type as either Codefresh or Custom.

-Though you can set up multiple accounts for a provider, a runtime can have a single active account at a time.
-You can switch between accounts by changing the account the
-Yo
+You can change the provider type to Codefresh or Custom or select manual token entry as the authentication.

-### Create a custom provider account
+### Create a custom OAuth2 provider account
 Codefresh account administrators can create an OAuth2 Application in GitHub, and set up authentication within Codefresh.
 Users in Codefresh can then authorize access to GitHub using the OAuth2 Application instead of generating a personal access token to perform Git-based actions.

 To set up OAuth2 authorization for GitHub in Codefresh, you must: